data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 # <u>Header_Utility</u>
-A standard script to remove special characters from the data fields and identify duplicate data fields within the header row of a client's raw data.
+A standard script to remove special characters from the data fields and identify duplicate data fields within the header row of the raw data.

 **NOTICE**: Please **DO NOT** modify this file or the contents in this repository directly.
-I have provided two methods to contribute to the program:
+Use the two methods provided below to contribute to the program:

 ## First Method